lukebemishprojects/OpenSesame/README.md

 ### Java

+OpenSesame can be used with Java in several different ways, depending on your used case.

+#### Javac Compiler Plugin

 OpenSesame provides a javac plugin.
 Note that this will not work with eclipse's ecj compiler.
 To use, simply add the `opensesame-javac` dependency and specify the plugin in the compiler arguments.
 As there is almost no reason to have the compiler plugin present at runtime, you will likely want to split it into its runtime and compile time components: